STORIES AND RECIPES THAT ENCOURAGE AND INSPIRE

 Keep it light.

 This spinach apple pecan salad is perfect for a light lunch served alongside a cozy cup of soup.
-Try our nourishing Carrot and Ginger Soup or this vibrant Roasted Garlic and Watercress Soup with Lemon Creme Fraiche
+Try our nourishing Carrot and Ginger Soup or this vibrant Roasted Garlic and Watercress Soup with Lemon Creme Fraiche.

 Serve as an appetizer or first course.

-This salad recipe is easy to throw into a beautiful bowl for a self-serve setup or individually plated as a first course for your next dinner party or holiday gathering.
+This fall harvest salad recipe is easy to throw into a beautiful bowl for a self-serve setup or individually plated as a first course for your next dinner party or holiday gathering.
 If you choose to serve this salad in a large bowl, add the cider vinaigrette immediately before serving to prevent the salad from going soggy.
 Alternatively, place the dressing in a small serving bowl and allow guests to dress their own salads.

 Make Ahead + Storage

-This salad is best made on the day you intend to serve it.
+Harvest Apple Salad is best made on the day you intend to serve it.

 To keep your apples from going brown, squeeze a small amount of lemon juice over the sliced apples prior to preparing the salad.